dodona-edu/dodona-edu.github.io/references/exercise-description.md

 ## Images

+To use images in your exercise description, be sure to put the images in the `description/media/` [directory](/references/exercise-directory-structure) of your exercise.

+### Lightboxes

 Dodona automatically adds [lightbox support](https://en.wikipedia.org/wiki/Lightbox_(JavaScript)) to all images in exercise descriptions.
 If you click on an image, the image will open in a lightbox.
 It is possible to specify a caption for an image and to set an alternative (high-resolution) version for use in the lightbox.

 You can also trigger a lightbox manually using a link by adding a `dodona-lightbox` class: